makrai/notes/zarriess21-decoding-survey.md

 * no built-in mechanism that defines the reconstruction of the sequence from the given word probabilities
   * Regardless of the choice of
-    * architecture (e.g., recurrent or transformer models) and
+    * architecture (eg, recurrent or transformer models) and
     * training regime (word-level or sequence-level), existing neural generation

 ## 2.3 non-autoregressive models